-Theme 2024: New Tales of China’s Inventions
+Theme 2026: New Tales of China’s Silk Road

-New Tales of China’s Inventions
+New Tales of China’s Silk Road

 Award Categories & Word Limit